microsoft/finops-toolkit/docs-mslearn/fabric/create-fabric-workspace-finops.md

 ## Export cost data

-Since we're creating a workspace optimized for FinOps, we'll export cost data using the FinOps Open Cost and Usage Specification (FOCUS), a provider-agnostic data format for cost details.
-All our examples will use FOCUS but you can also use existing actual or amortized cost exports that have file overwriting enabled.
+Since we're creating a workspace optimized for FinOps, we export cost data using the FinOps Open Cost and Usage Specification (FOCUS), a provider-agnostic data format for cost details.
+All our examples use FOCUS but you can also use existing actual or amortized cost exports that have file overwriting enabled.

 To learn more about FOCUS and its benefits, see [About FOCUS](https://microsoft.github.io/finops-toolkit/focus).
 The FinOps Foundation also offers a free [Introduction to FOCUS course](https://learn.finops.org/introduction-to-focus).
 Microsoft’s Power BI solutions for FinOps are aligned to FOCUS.